vuejs/vitepress/docs/guide/theme-homepage.md

 ---
 ```

 However, this option alone wouldn't do much.
-You can add several different pre templated "sections" to the homepage by setting additional other options such as `hero` and `feaures`.
+You can add several different pre templated "sections" to the homepage by setting additional other options such as `hero` and `features`.

 ## Hero Section